atmaivancevic/ERV_cancer_enhancers/README.md

 - Manhattan-like genomic distance plot of ATG12_TSSi vs Ctrl on chr5:
 - Manhattan-like genomic distance plot of ATG12_LTR10i vs Ctrl on chr5:

+Also pdfs for the other CRISPRi but don't bother with scripts (since it's the same script).

 3) Python scripts for bagraphs showing norm counts e.g. for genes ATG12 and AP3S1.

 ## Human variation at AP1 sites within LTR10 elements